informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

 ## Building and deploying

-If you want to build the package, you will need to have `Node.js` installed and on your path.
+To build the package, you must have `Node.js` installed and on your path.
 The build script will pull in all of the dependencies into the `/dist/` directory.
 If you want to test this locally, please refer to [this section](#local-testing)

-1. First you need to make sure ermrestjs is installed on the server that you're testing.
+1. First, you need to ensure ermrestjs is installed on the server you're testing.
 If that's not the case, please follow [ermrestjs's installation guide](https://github.com/informatics-isi-edu/ermrestjs/blob/master/docs/user-docs/installation.md).

 2. You need to setup some environment variables so we know where we should install the package.
 The following are the variables and their default values: